Telling the Project Management Story

 In my many years working in IT Program and Project Management, my favorite part of the work is serving as the narrator of the project delivery story.
 When managing large programs, I ask the project managers to “tell the story” of their project versus “report the status”.
 When you report status, you take a “one-size-fits-all” approach instead of considering your audience and what they need to know at each point in the journey.
 Each perspective is key in driving understanding and alignment, whether you’re talking to an executive or a team member.

 Just like in creative writing, there are tools you can use to effectively document what is happening and why.
 For effective project management, you must employ the skill or “art” of communication.
-At Kenway, our Program/Project Management methodology emphasizes communicating swiftly and effectively across all channels regardless of whether the news is good or bad.
+At Kenway, our Program and Project Management methodology emphasizes communicating swiftly and effectively across all channels regardless of whether the news is good or bad.
 Kenway leverages these best-practice tools to support the story in order to drive successful delivery.

 - Setting the Stage: Whether you are developing a Project Charter that summarizes the scope and purpose of a project or determining the Minimum Viable Product using Agile, you need clear documentation on the objective of the project and the success criteria.
 After all, a novelist who writes a book no one follows hasn’t done a good job.
 Formalizing the scope is not just a deliverable to check off the list but also a critical step to be discussed to ensure understanding by the entire audience before proceeding.
 After alignment, to ensure no one forgets the goal of the project, creating a one-page PowerPoint slide to reiterate the purpose of each step of the journey is crucial.